Reuben Andrews

 His recent work includes:

-• An emergency challenge under the Care Act 2014 to a decision to make a man with HIV and kidney failure street homeless.
+• Sole counsel in an emergency challenge under the Care Act 2014 to a decision to render a man with HIV and kidney failure street homeless.

-• A challenge under the Housing Act 1996 and the Equality Act 2010, to a long-standing failure to rehouse a disabled family, where the family’s present accommodation posed a threat to the life of one of the children.
+• Sole counsel in a challenge (under the Equality Act 2010 and Part VI of the Housing Act 1996) to a long-standing failure to rehouse a disabled family, where the accommodation posed a threat to the life of one of the children.

 • Providing advice in all areas of public law, including:

-• Advice for a charity on a dispute with a local authority under the Local Government Act 1972.
+• Advising an environmental charity on a dispute with a local authority under the Local Government Act 1972.

-• Advice on multiple challenges under the Human Rights Act 1998 in the context of social security law.
+• Advising on multiple challenges under the Human Rights Act 1998 in the context of social security law.

 During pupillage, he assisted on a wide range of public law and human rights law matters, including: